 Healthcare has a customer engagement problem.
 The reason why is easy to understand: healthcare organizations interact with consumers episodically, have a long history of emphasizing traditional communication channels, and experience a lot of disruption.
 Healthcare payers and providers also tend to lag their peers in other industries in technology adoption, largely because of the regulations governing their operations.

 There is still hope.
-Healthcare organizations have the chance to improve their customer engagement and patient satisfaction by adopting a consumer-centric model.
+Healthcare organizations have the chance to improve their customer engagement and patient satisfaction by adopting a consumer centric healthcare model.
 Healthcare organizations have tried to make this transition for some time, but privacy regulations, outdated technologies, and organizational silos have stymied their efforts.

 As a result, healthcare has lagged its retail and financial services peers in personalizing the customer experience.
 This is a problem for the healthcare market.
 Boston Consulting Group recently found that $800 billion in revenue will, over the next five years, shift to the top 15 percent of companies who get personalization right in retail, healthcare, and financial services.